ctrl-freaks/freezeframe.js/README.md

 			border-radius: 3px;
 		}

+### Centering the Image
+Because freezeframe.js forces the freezeframe-container figure to be an inline element, if you want the image to be horizontally centered, apply text-align: center; to the image's parent element.
+### CSS
+	div#images {
+		text-align: center;
+	}

 ### Use with Infinite Scroll

 Follow the steps above, and include freezeframe.run() as a new content callback function.